Before We Start…

 Rename Layer 1 to Text.
 Create a new layer.
 Call it Images.

-Let’s create our Master Pages based on our sketches.
+Let’s create our Parent Pages based on our sketches.
 In the panel below, 2C & 3C refer to how many columns wide our text frames are.

-Rename A-Master to A-Grid-Folio.
+Rename A-Parent to A-Grid-Folio.
 Place guides on the page using Layout > Create Guides…, like this:

-Continue to create Master Pages named as they are above.
+Continue to create Parent Pages named as they are above.
 They’ll all be blank as you create them.

 Remember to place all image frames on the Images layer.
 Place the text frames on the Text layer.